-Enhancing the security of operating systems (OSes) has been an active, important research topic as the underlying OS is commonly considered to be the Trusted Computing Base (TCB) for user applications and their security mechanisms.
-Among various hardening techniques, Kernel Address Space Layout Randomization (KASLR) is the most comprehensive but effective security mechanism that raises a practical hurdle for exploiting memory corruption vulnerabilities [32, 33], such as buffer overflow and use-after-free.
-In this regard, today's major commodity OSes (e.g., Windows, Linux and OS X) as well as mobile OSes (e.g., Android and iOS) have implemented and deployed KASLR to protect the core kernel image and their device drivers from exploitation (see Figure 1).
+Enhancing the security of operating systems (OSes) has been an active and important research topic since the underlying OS is commonly considered to be the Trusted Computing Base (TCB) for user applications and their security mechanisms.
+Among various hardening techniques, Kernel Address Space Layout Randomization (KASLR) is the most comprehensive and effective security mechanism and raises a practical hurdle for exploiting memory corruption vulnerabilities [31, 32], such as buffer overflow and use-after-free.
+In this regard, today's major commodity OSes (e.g., Windows, Linux and OS X) as well as mobile OSes (e.g., Android and iOS) have implemented and deployed KASLR to protect the core kernel image and device drivers from exploitation (see Figure 1).

-In principle, KASLR can effectively (i.e., statistically) mitigate exploitation, as long as two assumptions hold: 1) no memory disclosure vulnerability exists and 2) enough entropy of the randomness is guaranteed.
-Therefore, typical attacks against the kernel require a preceding attack, which focuses either on leaking code or data pointers [17, 41, 43] to directly figure out the memory layout, or on exploiting implementation caveats to indirectly break the imperfect randomness [45], as a stepping stone for the ultimate control-hijacking attack.
+In principle, KASLR can effectively (i.e., statistically) mitigate exploitation, as long as two assumptions hold: 1) no memory disclosure vulnerabilities exist and 2) enough randomization entropy is guaranteed.
+Therefore, typical attacks against the kernel require a preceding attack, which focuses either on leaking code or data pointers [17, 40, 42] to directly figure out the memory layout, or on exploiting implementation caveats to indirectly break the imperfect randomness [44], as a stepping stone for the ultimate control-hijacking attack.